How to provide emotional and practical support

 - Share information they wanted kept private

 Sometimes you need to speak up for your loved one.
-When they’re too unwell to speak for themselves, they’ve asked you to, or pain/symptoms aren’t being managed.
+This might be appropriate when they’re too unwell or exhausted to speak for themselves, if they’ve asked you to, or their pain/symptoms aren’t being managed.

 How to advocate effectively: